chengdongqiang/caudotools/README.md

 source ~/.bash_profile
 ```
 ### **Caudocog Usage**
-It will be taken about 5 days to run caudocog when using 50 CPU cores.
+It will take about 5 days to run caudocog when using 50 CPU cores.
 ```
 nohup caudocog -o output_diractory -t number_of_threads >temp.log 2>&1 &
 ```

 ### **Caudoscan Usage**
-For 100MB sequenes, it will be taken about 15 hours to run caudoscan when using 50 CPU cores.
+For 100MB sequenes, it will take about 15 hours to run caudoscan when using 50 CPU cores.
 ```
 nohup caudoscan -i input_contigs_fasta_format.fas -o output_diractory -t number_of_threads >temp.log 2>&1 &
 ```